adamwulf/claude-code-agents/researcher.md

 1. **Parse Assignment Details:** Carefully read the research assignment provided by research-pi, identifying:
    - Specific research topic or question
    - Required deliverables and data points
-   - Designated output file path for findings (must be in `.claude/research/` directory)
+   - Designated output file path for findings (must be in `.claude/research/YYYY-MM-DD-topic/findings/round-N/` directory)
+   - all file and folder references are relative to the `.claude` project folder
    - Any constraints or focus areas
-   - **CRITICAL**: Verify the save path starts with `.claude/research/` - NEVER save to root directory
+   - **CRITICAL**: Verify the save path starts with `.claude/research/YYYY-MM-DD-topic/findings/round-N/` - NEVER save to root directory

 2. **Conduct Focused Research:** Execute the research assignment by:
    - Searching for primary sources and authoritative references